-This is a management risk committee responsible to identify emerging enterprise risks, prioritize identified enterprise risks, direct and approve risk treatments, ensure that sufficient resources are allocated to implement treatment, monitor the results, review and update the risk register in preparation of the quarterly board report.
-The Committee meets on a monthly basis and on an ad-hoc basis.
+This is a management risk committee responsible for identifying emerging enterprise risks, prioritizing identified enterprise risks, directing and approving risk treatments, ensuring that sufficient resources are allocated to implement treatment, monitor the results, review and update the risk register in preparation of the quarterly board report.
+The Committee meets monthly and on an ad-hoc basis.